LimaLourenco/LimaLourenco/README.md

 ## 📝 About Me

 <h3>I have experience as a Full-Stack Developer, with a strong focus on back-end development using Node.js, Express, and Fastify, experience in both relational and non-relational databases.
-At the same time, my background also includes front-end development with HTML5, CSS3, JavaScript,TypeScript, React.js, and Next.js, which gives me a broad and strategic perspective on the full-stack development landscape.
+At the same time, my background also includes front-end development with HTML5, CSS3, JavaScript TypeScript, React.js, and Next.js, which gives me a broad and strategic perspective on the full-stack development landscape.
 I am currently deepening my knowledge in software engineering and testing processes, while also exploring the potential of artificial intelligence to design and build innovative solutions.
 <br>
 <br>